 However, vertebral compression fractures can be treated.
-Balloon kyphoplasty, a minimally invasive procedure, is designed to treat the fracture and can significantly reduce back pain, correct spinal deformity and improve quality of life.
-Over 850,000 patients worldwide have been treated with balloon kyphoplasty.
+Balloon kyphoplasty, a minimally invasive procedure that is currently offered at Texoma Medical Center, Texas Health Presbyterian Hospital-WNJ and Heritage Park Surgical Hospital, is designed to treat the fracture and can significantly reduce back pain, correct spinal deformity and improve quality of life.
+Over 1,000,000 patients worldwide have been treated with balloon kyphoplasty.

 What is involved in Balloon Kyphoplasty?

 Balloon kyphoplasty is a minimally invasive treatment for VCFs.
 With a hollow instrument, the surgeon creates a small pathway through a tiny incision (approximately one centimeter in length) into the fractured bone.
 A small orthopedic balloon is then guided through the instrument into the vertebrae.
 The balloon is then carefully inflated in an effort to raise the collapsed vertebra and return it to its normal position.

 Once the vertebra is in the correct position, the balloon is deflated and removed, creating a cavity within the vertebral body.
 The cavity is filled with a special cement to support the surrounding bone and prevent further collapse.
 The cement forms an internal cast that holds the vertebra in place.

 Balloon kyphoplasty can be done under local or general anesthesia.
 Typically, the entire procedure takes less than one hour per fracture treated and may require an overnight hospital stay.